 What Is Hoarding Disorder?

-“Hoarding” is used colloquially as collecting or accumulating large amounts of something (such as money or food).1 When used in this everyday manner, the word “hoarding” does not indicate a psychological problem.
-The psychological definition of hoarding involves a consistent difficulty with getting rid of possessions because of a perceived need to save them.2 The two definitions for “hoarding” are differentiated by severity and by one’s thoughts and feelings related to their belongings.
+“Hoarding” is used colloquially to describe collecting or accumulating large amounts of something, such as money or food.1 When used in this everyday manner, the word “hoarding” does not indicate a psychological problem.
+The psychological definition of hoarding disorder involves a consistent difficulty with getting rid of possessions because of a perceived need to save them.2 The two definitions for “hoarding” are differentiated by severity and by one’s thoughts and feelings related to their belongings.

 An important criterion to differentiate between hoarding versus having clutter or collecting is to determine whether the behavior is interfering significantly with functioning.
-The individual has a hoarding problem if the collection of items is negatively impacting their social life, education or work, interpersonal relationships, and/or their physical safety.
+Someone has a hoarding problem if the collection of items is negatively impacting their social life, education or work, interpersonal relationships, and/or their physical safety.

 A person who is a collector, on the other hand, will not feel a significant impact on these spheres of functioning.
 Furthermore, a collector takes pride in his/her procured possessions and they are organized in a manner that showcases that pride.